xvr6/cs2223/HW5/README.md

 # HW5 - Closed Hashing and Dijkstra's Algorithm
-> [!Note] `./txts`
-> This folder contains all the text files referenced in the sections below.

 ## `./Hashing`
-- Using a Closed Hashing/Open Addressing algorithm, hashes `Moby-Dick-Chapter-1-groomed.txt` into a 997 length table.
+- Using a Closed Hashing/Open Addressing algorithm, hashes `./txts/Moby-Dick-Chapter-1-groomed.txt` into a 997 length table.
 - Once the file is hashed, calculates and prints out information about the HashTable:
     - Distinct entry count and the count of which land and in their correct spot
     - Open cells count and the load factor (alpha) associated with this